Sign up for this email series:

 Epilepsy is defined as a spectrum of disorders that involve the central nervous system (brain and spine).
 The seizures that occur in epilepsy are caused by abnormal brain activity.
 These seizures may cause people to have unusual sensations or emotions, behave in unexpected ways, or experience convulsions or loss of consciousness.

 An epileptic trigger is anything that brings on a seizure.
-Some common epileptic triggers are stress, eating certain foods, flashing lights, and even lack of sleep.
+Some common epileptic triggers are physical or emotional stress, eating certain foods, flashing lights, and even lack of sleep.
 But one of the most discussed triggers on MyEpilepsyTeam is alcohol.
 Let’s take a look at the relationship between alcohol and seizures to shed some light on why drinking is a potential trigger.

 Many people diagnosed with epilepsy have been told that alcohol and epilepsy should never mix because alcohol can trigger seizures.
 Many doctors and pharmacists recommend total abstinence from drinking, if possible.